Keaon Koloamatangi

-Keaon Koloamatangi (born 23 May 1998), also known as Keta, is a professional rugby league footballer who plays as a forward for the South Sydney Rabbitohs in the NRL.He has played for both Tonga and Australia at international level.
+Keaon Koloamatangi (born 23 May 1998), also known as Keta, is a professional rugby league footballer who plays as a forward for the St. George Illawarra Dragons in the NRL.
+He has played for both Tonga and Australia at international level.

 Early life

 Koloamatangi grew up in Burwood, New South Wales idolising Sonny Bill Williams and Willie Mason but has been a South Sydney junior since he was a kid thanks to his dad Izzy.
 Keaon was a Mascot Jets junior and once said "Dad wanted me to play for Mascot because they always won!
 Instead of putting me in the Canterbury comp he wanted me in the Souths comp because he knew a lot of people, a lot of great players came from there."
-Keaon attended Ashfield Boys High School, he was an outstanding junior sportsman representing the school in a wide variety of sports and still holds several school swimming records.
+Keaon attended Ashfield Boys High School, he was an outstanding junior sportsman representing the school in a wide variety of sports including rugby union and still holds several school swimming records.